asyncapi/community/BOUNTY_PROGRAM.md

 In case documentation must be provided together with solution requested in the Bounty Issue, such requirement should be explicitly stated in the Scope during Bounty Issue submission.

+Bounty Issue has an overall time of life of five calendar months.
+If the Bounty Issue was not resolved during the first calendar quarter round (e.g., `2024-Q1`), it gets label of the second calendar quarter round (e.g., `2024-Q2`) and label `stalled`.
+If during two calendar months of the second calendar quarter round the Bounty Issue was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.

 ## Claiming reward

-Claiming reward for the completed Bounty Issue is made through submission of invoice at [AsyncAPI page on OpenCollective](https://opencollective.com/asyncapi) (button 'SUBMIT EXPENSE') with invoice subject '`Bounty [repo]#[issue]`' (e. g. '`Bounty cli#38`'), tag '`bounty`'.
+Claiming reward for the completed Bounty Issue is made through submission of invoice at [AsyncAPI page on OpenCollective](https://opencollective.com/asyncapi) (button 'SUBMIT EXPENSE') with invoice subject '`Bounty [repo]#[issue]`' (e.g., '`Bounty cli#38`'), tag '`bounty`'.

 At the time of writing (2023-10-01) OpenCollective supports `ACH`, `International SWIFT through Wise` (limitations of financial technology company 'Wise' are applied) and `PayPal` as automated payout methods.
-In rare cases (once per calendar year) Bounty Program Participant in personal communication with OpenCollective can request them to perform a payout using custom payment method.
+In rare cases (once per calendar year) Bounty Program Participant in personal communication with OpenCollective can request them to perform a payout using custom payment method to a non-sanctioned jurisdiction.

 **Potential Bounty Program Participants should check whether they will be able to receive payment themselves before starting participation in the Bounty Program.**

-Note, that if Bounty Program Participant submits invoice expenses for more than $600 USD per calendar year to a Collective at OpenCollective with a Fiscal Host in the US (which is AsyncAPI), she or he will be asked to fill out an IRS tax information form, which will be either a `W-8BEN` or a `W-8BEN-E` depending on whether the Bounty Program Participant is an individual or a sole proprietor, supplying a local tax ID.
+Note, that if Bounty Program Participant submits invoice expenses for more than six hundred US dollars 00 cents (USD 600.00) per calendar year to a Collective at OpenCollective with a Fiscal Host in the US (which is AsyncAPI), she or he will be asked to fill out an IRS tax information form, which will be either a `W-8BEN` or a `W-8BEN-E` depending on whether the Bounty Program Participant is an individual or a sole proprietor, supplying a local tax ID.

 ## Ban